spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/search-and-filters/managing-search-preferences.md

 ![Completion terms](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Search+and+Filters/Search+Preferences+Types/completion-terms.png)

 **Tips & tricks**
-When you first decide on activating search preference types for attributes, keep in mind, that enabling all of them is **highly unrecommended**, as this will result in a huge list of search results.
+<br>When you first decide on activating search preference types for attributes, keep in mind, that enabling all of them is **highly unrecommended**, as this will result in a huge list of search results.
 Instead of this, you might want to consider enabling search preference types for only those attributes that you really want your users to find while searching, or the attributes that refer to products you want to appear in the search results above all.

 {% info_block infoBox "Example" %}

 There is a new device in your shop which is popular on the market for its video recording properties.
-You know that users are very interested in a device with such property and they might search for products by it.</br>Suppose, you have created the _video_recording_ attribute in your shop with the values **Geotaging** and **Autofocus**.</br>However, suppose there are other attributes having the same values.</br>Since you want to advertise the specific new device more, it would make sense for you to disable, or at least to restrict the number of active search preference types for all other attributes with **Geotagging** and **Autofocus** values and enable an individual (or even all
+You know that users are very interested in a device with such property and they might search for products by it.</br>Suppose, you have created the _video_recording_ attribute in your shop with the values **Geotaging** and **Autofocus**.</br>However, suppose there are other attributes having the same values.</br>Since you want to advertise the specific new device more, it would make sense for you to disable, or at least to restrict the number of active search preference types for all other attributes with **Geotagging** and **Autofocus** values and enable an individual (or even all) search preference types for the _video_recording_.</br>This way you will make the _video_recording_ product attribute searchable and therefore the products with this attribute will stand out in the search results when your customers search by attributes.

-{% endinfo_block %} search preference types for the _video_recording_.</br>This way you will make the _video_recording_ product attribute searchable and therefore the products with this attribute will stand out in the search results when your customers search by attributes.)
+{% endinfo_block %}

 Also, it does not make much sense to activate search preferences for attributes with the **numeric** and **Yes/No** values.
 As numbers may occur not only in attributes but in product SKUs, names and descriptions (which are actually ranked higher than attributes in search results), therefore the probability that a user will find what they were looking for is low, but the list of search results will be huge, and the search term will be present in multiple places.
 Besides, it is very unlikely that users will be searching for an attribute with a numeric value or the Yes/No values.